housecurve/housecurve.github.io/MANUAL.md

 ![](/assets/img/PlotArea.png)

 #### Selected Reference Curve
-The selected [reference curve](#reference-curve) is displayed on the power plot in yellow with +/- 3 dB bands.
+The selected [Reference Curve](#reference-curve) is displayed on the power plot in yellow with +/- 3 dB bands.

 The phase and group delay plots always have a reference of zero.